LAB02-Research/HASS.Agent/README.md

 ----

-Developing this tool takes up quite a bit of time.
-It's completely free, and it'll stay that way without restrictions.<br/>
+Developing and maintaining this tool and everything that surrounds it takes up a lot of time.
+It's completely free, and will always stay that way without restrictions.
 However, like most developers, I run on caffeïne - so a cup of coffee is always very much appreciated!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/lab02research)